MikeMcl/decimal.js/README.md

   - Includes a `toFraction` and correctly-rounded `exp`, `ln`, `log` and `sqrt` functions
   - Supports non-integer powers (although performance is limited)
   - Works with numbers with or without fraction digits in bases from 2 to 64 inclusive
-  - Stores values in an accessible decimal floating point format
+  - Stores values in an accessible decimal floating-point format
   - No dependencies
   - Uses JavaScript 1.5 (ECMAScript 3) features only
   - Comprehensive [documentation](http://mikemcl.github.io/decimal.js/) and test set